 Semantic Description

 The killed operation shall be used in the same manner as receiving operations.
 This means it shall not be used in boolean expressions, but it can be used to determine an alternative in an alt statement or as a stand-alone statement in a behaviour description.
 In the latter case a killed operation is considered to be a shorthand for an alt statement with the killed operation as the only alternative.
+If the @nodefault modifier is placed before a stand-alone killed operation, the implicit alt statement also contains the @nodefault modifier.

 NOTE 1: When checking normal test components a killed operation matches if it stopped (implicitly or explicitly) the execution of its behaviour or has been killed explicitly, i.e. the operation is equivalent to the done operation (see clause 21.3.7).
 When checking alive-type test components, however, the killed operation matches only if the component has been killed using the kill operation.
 Otherwise the killed operation is unsuccessful.